Dòmhnall Ruadh Chorùna: Early life

-Dòmhnall briefly attended a district school at Carinish, which also contains the ruins of a 13th-century Augustinian convent and "college of learning" called Teampull na Trionaid.

-However, due to the 1872 Education Act, only English was taught or tolerated in the schools of the Highlands and Islands.
-Although Dòmhnall would later describe his school days in the poem Òran Nan Sgoilearan ("The Schoolchildren's Song") and how all the students were "hungry, deprived, barefoot, bareheaded," the Bard would never say whether he experienced what Ronald Black calls the, "familiar Scottish experience of being thrashed for speaking his native language."
+Dòmhnall briefly attended a district school at Carinish.
+He would later describe his school days in the poem Òran Nan Sgoilearan ("The Schoolchildren's Song") and how all the students were "hungry, deprived, barefoot, bareheaded".

-As a result of his education, the bard would never learn to read or write in Scottish Gaelic, and always had to compose letters in English.
+Due to the 1872 Education Act, only English was tolerated as a medium for education in the schools of the Highlands and Islands.
+As a result, the bard would never learn to read or write in Scottish Gaelic, and always had to compose letters in English.
 However, he began composing Gaelic poetry at the age of 13.
 His mother was reportedly impressed with his abilities and made him promise never to compose scurrilous or satirical verse.
-Dòmhnall had a very deep respect for his mother and it was a promise he always honored.
+Dòmhnall had a very deep respect for his mother and it was a promise he always honoured.
 This, and the introspection caused by his experiences in World War I, sets him apart from other Scottish Gaelic poets.

-As he later recalled in his war poem Che b' e Gunna mo Nàmhaid ("It Was Not My Enemy's Gun"), a young Dòmhnall was fond of roaming the countryside of North Uist with a muzzle-loading musket, which he used for poaching game birds and red deer, while carefully trying to avoid the Factors of the Anglo-Scottish Campbell-Orde family, who had been the widely hated landlords of North Uist since buying the island in 1855.
+As he later recalled in his war poem Che b' e Gunna mo Nàmhaid ("It Was Not My Enemy's Gun"), a young Dòmhnall was fond of roaming the countryside of North Uist with a muzzle-loading musket, which he used for poaching game birds and red deer, while carefully trying to avoid the factors of the Anglo-Scottish Campbell-Orde family, who had been the widely hated landlords of North Uist since buying the island in 1855.